jsnpereira/container-java8/README.md

 ```
 docker build -t java8-container .
 ```
- The terminal showing this images is creating and installing the java 8
+ The terminal showing this image is creating and installing the java 8.

  # How run an container's instance
  It's simple run a container that it showing java version, an example like: